Our coming DNA nightmare, as outlined by a dystopian graphic novel

 Related: For our DNA and social data privacy, our model of consent is totally broken

-The implications of these findings are alarming: the more DNA and personal data companies collect, the more gaps they’ll be able to fill in.
+The implications of these findings are alarming: The more DNA and personal data companies collect, the more gaps they’ll be able to fill in.
 Once all that data can be attached to a single genetic profile, we’ll be on track to seeing our own version of the SEQ Network become a reality, as well as the death of individual privacy.

 The stories DNA tells (or doesn’t)